 Child Poverty in Eastern Versus Western China

 The eastern half is where the vast majority of people reside as it bears more habitable conditions.
 The western half juxtaposes this as its population is scattered throughout the many inhospitable mountains and desert areas.
-This results in the majority of child poverty in China being located in the western half while the eastern half is home to financial hubs like Shanghai, Shengzhen and Guangzhou.
+This results in the majority of child poverty in China being located in the western half while the eastern half is home to financial hubs like Shanghai, Shenzhen and Guangzhou.

-For people like Fuman who live in the Yunnan Province and for the other people who live in remote areas in provinces of the western half, a lack of opportunity causes mass migration from small villages where former rural villagers come into cities in droves.
+For people like Fuman who live in the Yunnan Province and for the other people who live in remote areas in the provinces of the western half, a lack of opportunity causes mass migration from small villages where former rural villagers come into cities in droves.
 Many of these remote, small villages end up losing millions of people, leaving the villages as shells of their former selves.
 According to CNBC, in 2000, China had 3.7 million villages based on research by Tianjin University.
 That number dropped to 2.6 million, a loss of about 300 villages a day, by 2010.
 Usually, only one to three families remain in these small villages.
 In some cases, the villages become completely deserted.
 This leaves the villages with immense labor deficits, which impacts those without the means to migrate, just like in Fuman’s case.
-These villages that once comprised of numerous jobs like teachers, construction workers, retail workers and others are all gone, leaving those who stayed behind to resort to subsistence farming as their only means of survival.
+These villages that once comprised numerous jobs like teachers, construction workers, retail workers and others are all gone, leaving those who stayed behind to resort to subsistence farming as their only means of survival.
 This is why children like Fuman have to travel long distances and often in harsh, icy cold conditions just to go to school, which was what sparked Fuman’s ‘Ice Boy’ viral photo in the first place.

 Despite these facts, Fuman and others remain optimistic about the steady progress that is occurring.
 People like Miller and her family do a great service to make life easier for families like Fuman’s.
-Raising awareness is integral to extending help to more people like Fuman, as it brings an increase in attention for child poverty in China.
+Raising awareness is integral to extending help to more people like Fuman, as it brings an increase in attention to child poverty in China.
 People are noticing more and more children in extreme poverty through similar viral posts and videos, attracting an increase in donations and aid for children in those circumstances.
-Fuman’s story shows that simply donating cash relief aid and basic supplies can indeed make the difference for child poverty in China.
+Fuman’s story shows that simply donating cash relief aid and basic supplies can indeed make a difference for child poverty in China.

 – Justin Chan